SilasMarvin/wasmind/actors/delegation_network/crates/complete/README.md

 - **Maintain workflow integrity**: Ensure proper closure of delegated tasks
 - **Track project progress**: Enable parent agents to monitor completion of delegated work

 This actor is essential for delegation networks where agents need to formally complete tasks and report results to their managers or coordinators.
+See the [Delegation Network overview](../../README.md) for complete workflow examples.

 ## Messages Listened For